emdeh/emdeh.github.io/_posts/2024-03-18-transformer-architecture-and-self-attention.md

 > ***Encoders use self-attention layers to understand relative context.***

 Encoders in transformer models aim to evaluate and understand each part of the input text relative to the entire text.
 This is achieved by first converting each word or part of the input into a vector representation using embeddings.
 For each of these vector representations, the model generates three distinct vectors: *Query `(Q)`*, *Key `(K)`*, and *Value `(V)`*.
 The `Q`, `K`, and `V` vectors are then utilised to calculate attention scores, determining the weight each word's representation should assign to every other word's representation in the input.
 This weighting process enables the model to determine how much 'attention' or importance each part of the input should give to other parts, effectively allowing each word to consider the context provided by the entire input.
 This mechanism, known as **self-attention**, is pivotal for the model's ability to capture and utilise contextual information within the input.

+Encoder-only models are often used in tasks that require an understanding of the input, like sentence classification or named entity recognition.

 ## Decoders